WWE SmackDown Results: Winners, Grades, Reaction and Highlights from July 10

 Analysis

 Was the action rushed?
-Sure, but this was a damn fun sprint of a match between two guys who are familiar with each other and it showed.
+Sure, but this was a damn fun sprint of a match between two guys who are familiar with each other, and it showed.
 Almas and Sin Cara maximized their time and delivered a competitive match that made both men look better than they did entering the bout.

 Almas continues to impress, delivering phenomenal performance after phenomenal performance thus far in 2018.